Hudson Soft: History

-Relation with Konami
+Relationship with Konami

 The relation between Hudson Soft and Konami can be traced to at least as early as 1985, when Hudson ported Konami's arcade game Pooyan to the MSX and Famicom.
 But the acquisition process of Hudson Soft by Konami would only begin in 2001.

 Hudson Soft was severely hit by the collapse of its main bank Hokkaido Takushoku.
 Seeking new financing alternatives, Hudson Soft entered the stock market for the first time in December 2000, listing on the NASDAQ Japan Exchange.
 This led to Konami purchasing a stock allocation of 5.6 million shares in August 2001, becoming the company's largest shareholder.
 Within the terms of this purchase, Hudson acquired the Sapporo division of Konami Computer Entertainment Studio, renaming it Hudson Studio.

 In April 2005, capital was increased via an allocation of 3 million shares from a third party.
 Konami Corporation, holding 53.99% of all Hudson stock, became Hudson's majority shareholder and parent company.
 Hudson Soft continued to publish video games while working closely with Konami, who became Hudson's distributor in Japan.

-In April 2011, Hudson Soft became a wholly owned subsidiary of Konami.
+On April 1, 2011, Hudson Soft became a wholly owned subsidiary of Konami.
 Its American division, Hudson Entertainment, was liquidated in the process.

-On March 1, 2012, Hudson Soft officially ceased to exist following a merger with Konami Digital Entertainment, with its music business being absorbed into KME Corporation.
+On March 1, 2012, Hudson Soft merged with Konami Digital Entertainment, with its music business absorbed into KME Corporation.
 The move was not a unilateral decision from Konami, but rather a voluntary merger agreed by the two companies during a board meeting held on January 12, 2012.
 The main reason for the dissolution of Hudson Soft was the consolidation of the operations of Hudson and Konami into a single company.

 Despite the demise of Hudson Soft, Konami had planned for products to continue being developed and offered under the Hudson brand.
 The Hudson website was even initially retained and maintained by Konami.
-By early 2014 however, Konami had retired the website.
-The pre-2005 headquarters of Hudson Soft in Sapporo continued to operate as a branch of Konami well after the absorption until it closed in October 2014.
+By early 2014, however, Konami had retired the website.
+The pre-2005 headquarters of Hudson Soft in Sapporo continued to operate as a branch of Konami well after the absorption until it closed in 2014.
 In 2015, Konami sold the Sapporo building that had long been the headquarters of Hudson Soft.

 Caravan competitions

 On a yearly basis from 1985 to 2000, and sporadically since, Hudson Soft has held a games competition across Japan known as the "Hudson All-Japan Caravan Festival".
-Most years the competition focused around a single game, with all of the initial years of 1985 to 1992 except 1988 being shoot em ups.
+Most years the competition focused around a single game, with all of the initial years of 1985 to 1992 except 1988 being shoot 'em ups.
 During these years, the Caravan can be seen as a hallmark of Hudson's popularity.
 Later Caravans were less popular and featured less punishing games.
-Several of these later Caravans focused on Hudson Softs popular Bomberman series.
+Several of these later Caravans focused on Hudson Soft's popular Bomberman series.

 Many of the early shoot 'em up games used for the Caravan competition included two-minute and five-minute modes built into the cartridges, to allow potential competitors to practice prior to the competitions.